Financial Aid

 HIMSS (Healthcare Information and Management Systems Society) Foundation Scholarship Program

 The HIMSS Foundation Scholarship Program annually awards scholarships to student members studying in the health care information or management systems field.
-Visit the HIMSS site for more information.
+Specific scholorships for informatics graduate students are listed on the HIMSS Scholarship site.

 AHIMA (American Health Information Management Association) Foundation of Research and Education

 Financial aid is available to qualified students through the AHIMA Foundation of Research and Education.
 The organization offers both loans and scholarships.
-For more information, visit the AHIMA foundation site.
+For more information, visit the AHIMA Education site.